 I can build custom canvases to almost any size here in the studio.
 The majority of framing I do here but I can also recommend specialist framers if it’s required.

-How much does it cost?Each project is quoted individually but there are some rough estimates above.
+How much do commissions cost?Each project is quoted individually but there are some rough estimates above.
 Costs will vary depending on the complexity of the image and how busy the studio is.
 I may ask for a higher fee if the deadline is short (it always pays to make early enquiries!).
 Materials, delivery and any travel expenses will be identified before work begins.
 Most of the cost is due to the number of studio hours required to finish each piece, the larger canvases containing anything from 60 to 100 hours of work.

 Will I need to pay a deposit?I often ask for a small deposit to cover those initial materials, usually £20 – £100 but may be higher if specialist materials are required.